oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 **OAuth2AuthorizedClientManager**: is the manager class that contains the logic to handle the authorization flow.
 Most importantly, it authorizes and re-authorizes OAuth 2.0 clients using an `OAuth2AuthorizedClientProvider`.
 It also delegates persistence of the authorized clients and calls success or failure handlers when client authorization succeeds or fails.

 **OAuth2AuthorizedClientProvider**: represents an OAuth 2.0 provider and handles the actual request logic for different grant types and OAuth 2.0 providers.
-They can be autoconfigured based on property values (`spring.security.oauth2.client.provider.[provider name]`).
+They can be auto-configured based on property values (`spring.security.oauth2.client.provider.[provider name]`).
 In the case of this tutorial, you will be using Okta as your provider, so you'll see properties with the prefix `spring.security.oauth2.client.provider.okta.` that are auto-configuring an associated `OAuth2AuthorizedClientProvider`.

 Now for the code!

-## Build a Simple, Secure Resource Server
+## Build a Secure OAuth 2.0 Resource Server with Spring Security

 In this section, you're going to make a simple resource server for the clients to call.
 To bootstrap the project, you're going to use [the Spring Initializr](http://start.spring.io/).
 It's a great way to create a preconfigured Spring Boot project.
 Here you're going to access it via the REST API, but it also has a pretty slick web interface.